-This award is new for 2018 and will be awarded annually.
+This award was new for 2018 and will be awarded annually.
 The recipient of this award should be employed in Higher Education and should demonstrate some or all of the following criteria:

 • Individual excellence – develops and employs innovative and effective approaches to teaching and assessment in biochemistry which successfully promote student learning and achievement